maglore9900/Trench-Crusade-Warband-Builder/README.md

-# Trench Crusade Army Builder
+Trench Crusade Warband Builder

-In this repo is an excel sheet that helps you build a warband/army for Trench Crusade.
+In this repo is an excel sheet that helps you build a warband for Trench Crusade.
 I built it for myself, and am sharing it with the community.

 ## What is Trench Crusade